 - Nylon Synthetic Carpets:- When it comes to the residential carpet industry, Nylon is the most popular type.
 It is durable, relatively easy to maintain and has a firm reputation for high demand.

 - Polyester Synthetic Carpets:- Durability is not insufficient.
 But well stain-resistant.
 Also, fade-resistant.
 The price is very affordable than Nylon.

-- Polypropylene/Olefin:- Polypropylene carpet is a famous desire for low-visitors, indoor regions because it’s far obviously moulding and moisture resistant.
-Because polypropylene is vulnerable to crushing, you can purchase it in a Berber carpet style, and best use it in low-visitor regions.
+- Polypropylene/Olefin:- Polypropylene carpet is a famous desire for low-visitors, indoor areas because it’s mold and moisture resistant.

 - Triexta:- Triexta is a newer, hybrid carpet.
 This is made with the aid of using combining sustainable materials, like corn sugars, with polyester.
 In phrases of durability, it rests among Nylon and polyester.

 Synthetic Carpet Pros and Cons

 These carpets deliver considerable advantages for the users.